polyzium/modulo/README.md

 # Modulo
 A tracker music bot for Discord, powered by libopenmpt.
+Try it out by [adding it to your server](https://discord.com/oauth2/authorize?client_id=1302223346100076574).

 ## Prerequisites
 - rustc 1.74.1 or later